PeteGillin/pete-docs/notes/norton.md

 This page contains my thoughts on the subject.
 I'll give my view on the claims, and on some of the other responses out there (though I'll only scratch the surface).
 And I'll share some ideas which I haven't seen elsewhere (though my research has been far from exhaustive).

 I include almost no maths in here.
-So if you're looking for rigorous proofs, you're going to be disappointed, sorry.
+So if you're looking for rigorous proofs, you're going to be disappointed.
+Sorry about that.

 ## Continuity saves the day

-TODO: Throughout, be more careful about saying "continuous".

 The most important point to make is that the class of non-trivial solutions to the equations of motion which Norton presents are only possible because his dome has a singularity at its apex.
-I believe that the fundamental existence and uniqueness theorem for ordinary differential equations guarantees that Newtonian mechanics will be deterministic when the boundary conditions are continuous.
+I believe that the fundamental existence and uniqueness theorem for ordinary differential equations guarantees that Newtonian mechanics will be deterministic when the boundary conditions are sufficiently continuous.
 I recommend reading [David B Malament][Malament] for more on that.
+(I am being deliberately vague about what 'sufficiently continuous means as I want to avoid getting bogged down in detail.
+Again, sorry about that, if it bothers you.)

 I also believe that this restores causality.
 This follows because, if one solution involving spontaneous movement is possible then a whole class of such solutions must be — there is, at least, a degree of freedom in when the movement happens; and in this case there is also a degree of freedom in the direction of the movement — and that would violate uniqueness.

 I would argue that, from a practical physics point of view, we lose none of the utility of Newtonian mechanics by restricting its use to situations with continuous boundary condititions.
 We already know that it is an approximation to reality, and specifically that it does not apply at subatomic scales where quantum effects become important.
-So, to use Newtonian mechanics, we are replacing real surfaces made out of atoms with idealized ones, and we can just as easily choose a continuous one as a discontinous one.
+So, to use Newtonian mechanics, we are replacing real surfaces made out of atoms with idealized ones, and we can just as easily choose one without awkward singularities.

 TODO: Rewrite that to emphasize the importance of atomic structure over qm.